The penstock is controlled by a hydraulic system to raise and lower it.

 Therefore there is no information about the health of the hydraulics available to the operations staff.

 In July 2019 we installed a pressure sensor to monitor the accumulator pressure.
 This enables real-time monitoring of the health of the system and enables us to know how much the penstock is open.
 In theory this knowledge could be used to improve the accuracy of the calculation of the rate water is flowing through penstock using the Bernoulli equation adapted for a drowned/submerged sluice/penstock.

 The data logger now records the accumulator pressure and this allows us to monitor (through calculation) the accumulator precharge pressure and the range of pressures caused by opening and closing the penstock.
 A drift in the range would imply either an oil leak or gas leak.

 The data logger will email a member of the operations staff if there is a problem, such as:

 - Priming valve failure or incorrect setting

-The traces are derived by saving the accumulator pressure when the penstock is known to be open and when it is known to be closed.
-A formula is then applied using these pressures, the temperature and the actual pressure to derive the original Nitrogen pressure and the amount the penstock is open.
+The maximum and minimum pressures are derived by saving the accumulator pressure when the penstock is known to be open and when it is known to be closed.
+The “ideal gas equation“ is then applied using these pressures, the temperature and the actual pressure, to derive the original Nitrogen pressure and the amount the penstock is open.